ssbsukirat/medicine/Neurology/Seizure.md

 	- ***ALDH7A1*** gene mutation, which encodes antiquitin, can cause alterations in pyridoxine metabolism treatment with pyridoxine
 	- SCN1A (sodium channel) should generally avoid taking phenytoin or lamotrigine
 	- SCN2A or SCN8A give high dose phenytoin
-	- HLA-B-1502 skin reaction from carbamazepine phen
+	- HLA-B-1502 skin reaction from carbamazepine phenytoin, oxcarbazepine, lamotrigine
+	- carbamazepine-induced hyper- sensitivity reactions in HLA-A-3101

 #### Drug Selection for Focal Seizures
 - **Common Choices**: Carbamazepine, oxcarbazepine, eslicarbazepine, lamotrigine, phenytoin, levetiracetam.